ucc23/updt_UCC/README.md

 DB data are stored in the temporary folder, **check carefully both files before moving on** as both might need manual intervention.

-**Important**:
-1. The column with the names of the new entries can contain several names; these must be separated using a ','.
-2. The first name in the name(s) column (if there's more than one) will be used as the `fname` for that entry

 ### Input

 - `ADS_bibcode`: NASA/ADS bibcode for the new DB